tencentyun/intlcloud-documents/API/监控与管理/访问管理/身份提供商接口/更新 SAML 身份提供商_intl.md

 ### API Description
-This API (UpdateSAMLProvider) is used to update the description or the metadata document of an SAML IdP.
+This API (UpdateSAMLProvider) is used to update the description or the metadata document of a SAML IdP.

 Request domain name: cam.api.qcloud.com

 Request method: HTTP POST

 ### Input parameters